 Container Utility

 In web design, layout structure plays a crucial role in making content visually appealing and easy to navigate.
 One of the key utilities in Tailwind CSS that helps achieve this is the container utility.
-The container
+The container class is used to create a responsive, centered container that helps ensure content remains neatly aligned and visually consistent across various screen sizes.
+This chapter will cover the basics of the container utility and how to use it effectively in your designs.

 1. What is the Container Utility?